 Springfield Rotary Centennial Playground

 After more than three years of planning and fundraising, the Friends of Snyder Park brought the first water playground of its kind to Snyder Park.
 Bethie’s Sprayground was named in honor of Bethie Hellmuth, a beloved community member and volunteer who passed away in 2014.
-The 1,400 square-foot all-access splash pad area features dumping buckets, nozzles and several other water features that eliminate standing water and the risk of drowning, making it the perfect safe, family-friendly way to beat the heat during the hottest months of the year.
+The 1,400 square-foot all-access splash pad area features dumping buckets, nozzles and several other water features that eliminate standing water and the risk of drowning, making it the perfectly safe, family-friendly way to beat the heat during the hottest months of the year.
+Bethie’s Sprayground is ADA-Accessible.

 These upgraded playground features earned National Trail a 2015 Award of Excellence from the Ohio Parks and Recreation Association.